shounakjoshi88-a11y/60-login-page-challenge/README.md

 - Planning to explore more design series (Dark Mode, Minimalist, Animated, etc.)
 - Each design demonstrates different CSS capabilities
 - Gallery sections help visualize the designs in action
-- Every design gets a creative README with emojis and humanized descriptions

 ---